Skip to content

 TIP

 When setting replacement colors, don't forget that you have the contrast slider at your disposal too.
-This primarily controls diff colors (and differentiation icons) and can help achieve a balanced UI when setting custom red/green replacements.
+This primarily controls diff colors (and differentiation icons) and can help achieve a balanced UI when setting color replacements.

 GitHub authorizations granted